 Interns are expected to come bring the supplies listed below and to have adequate amounts to accommodate their clinic shift.
-The Lauterstein-Conway Massage School and Clinic supplies massage tables, blankets, sheets, pillowcases, hand sanitizer, pillows and bolsters, clipboards, and all forms.
-The intern is responsible for bringing and sanitizing upon arrival, the following:
+The Lauterstein-Conway Massage School and Clinic supplies massage tables, pillows and bolsters, clipboards, and all forms.
+The intern is responsible for bringing the following: